Kyle-L/iGEM-2021-Website/src/pages/Team.md

     <p>
       Xin Wang is an assistant professor of microbiology and serves as the primary principal investigator on Miami Universitys iGEM team.
-Dr. Wang has been with Miami University since 2017 after completing a post-doctoral fellowship at Texas A&amp;M University and receiving his doctorate from the University of Hawaii at Manoa in
-      1. He is an expert in metabolic engineering, synthetic biology, and the metabolism of microbes.
+Dr. Wang has been with Miami University since 2017 after completing a post-doctoral fellowship at Texas A&amp;M University and receiving his doctorate from the University of Hawaii at Mānoa in 2013.
+He is an expert in metabolic engineering, synthetic biology, and the metabolism of microbes.
 His research investigates cyanobacterial metabolisms to eventually rewire the central metabolism to sustain cell growth and meet engineering goals such as biofuel production.
 Aside from his own lab research, he inspired the formation of this team.